krisadi/deep_research_agent/README.md

 ### Performing Research
 Once logged in:
 1.  **Enter Research Question:** Type your question in the sidebar.
-2.  **Select Data Sources:** Choose from "PubMed Articles", "DuckDuckGo Search", and "Indexed PDFs".
+2.  **Select Data Sources:** Choose from "PubMed Articles", "DuckDuckGo Search", "arXiv Papers", "News Articles", "Wikipedia Articles", "Semantic Scholar Papers", and "Indexed PDFs".
 3.  **Upload PDFs (Optional):** If "Indexed PDFs" is selected, upload relevant **text-based digital** PDF files.
 They will be processed and indexed for semantic search for the current session.
 4.  **Start Research:** Click the "Start Research" button.
 5.  **View Results:** The agent will fetch data from selected sources, process PDFs, query the LLM, and display a synthesized answer.
 A log of actions is also shown.